 Hello Future Volunteers,

-Thank you for your interest in volunteering for the Humane Society of Ventura County.
-Due to the COVID-19 situation, we have paused all volunteer opportunities and training.
+Thank you for your interest in volunteering with the Humane Society of Ventura County.
+Due to COVID-19, we have paused all volunteer opportunities and training.
 We will begin training and orientations once it is safe to do so.
-Please feel free to reach out if you have any questions or concerns.

 Step1: Be ten years of age or older.
 Volunteers 15 years of age and younger are considered Junior Volunteers and will need to be accompanied by an adult at all times.
 The adult that will be accompanying the Junior Volunteer will also need to come to the General Orientation.
 If you are 16 and older you can simply sign up for the General Orientation.

 Step 2: Sign up and come to an orientation.
 The orientations are open to register for a month in advance.
 You will need to contact the shelter directly for dates and times of orientations.
 The orientation is held twice a month and will last approximately one and a half hours.
 We will give you an overview of shelter operations, and various volunteer opportunities.
 While you are at the General Orientation you will have the opportunity to fill out an application if you are still interested in becoming a volunteer.
 Please be sure and wear long pants and closed-toed shoes as well.